Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 10 - How To Create Virtual Machine Scale Set (VMSS)/README.md

 Your app is now seeing low traffic late at night, and CPU usage drops below 20%.
 The scale set removes 2 VMs → now you're running 3 VM instead of 5.

-# Virtual Machine Scale Sets the following key benefits:

-•	Easy to create and manage multiple VMs.

-•	Provides high availability and application resiliency by distributing VMs across availability zones or fault domains.

-•	Allows your application to automatically scale as resource demand changes.

-•	Works at large-scale.

-•	A group of separate VMs sharing the same image.

-•	Managed as a group.

-•	Can be scaled out or in manually or according to predefined conditions.

-•	Great for handling unpredictable load.

-•	Once set up, the machines should NOT be modified.

-•	We can Change files, install apps etc.

-•	New machines created by the scale set will be based on the original image.

-•	VMSS can automatically increase or decrease the number of VM instances based on CPU usage, memory, disk I/O, or other custom metrics.

-•	Scale sets can be integrated with Azure Load Balancer or Azure Application Gateway to distribute traffic across all instances.

 ##########################################################################################################################################
 Action        Description	                   Goal